sush4nt/docker-containers/README.md

 9. Attach to the container:
             docker attach container_name
 10. Use the alias `work` to start the tmux sessions
+11. If there are any errors after putting the command `work`, use `sudo apt-get install dos2unix` -> apply the conversions to tmux and workspace setup config files -> `dos2unix {filename}`

 ### Additional commands: